Climbing the Florence Duomo: Key Tips for Brunelleschi’s Dome

 There are other options if tickets sell out!

 OK, so you can’t go back in time and book your tickets if it’s too late.
-But you can do the next best thing and book tickets via a third party such as Get Your Guide, Viator, or Tiqets.
+But you can do the next best thing and book tickets via a third party such as Get Your Guide, Viator, or Tiqets (while I’ve had good experiences with all three companies, I personally always choose Get Your Guide when it’s an option, because I like their interface and availability the best).

-These companies buy some extra tickets for last-minute sale at a markup.
-These are legitimate tickets and they are guaranteed — you will pay extra, but you won’t get scammed.
+Why is there availability here when the website is out of tickets?
+These companies buy additional tickets for last-minute sale at a markup.
+These are legitimate tickets and they are guaranteed — you will pay extra, but you definitely won’t be getting scammed.

-I would never trust buying tickets off someone in person around the Duomo — this would almost certainly be a scam.
+I would never trust buying tickets off someone in person around the Duomo — this would almost certainly be a scam!!
+Avoid doing this at all costs.

 Note that these companies will usually only have a few time slots, but it’s better than nothing.
 Here are a few options, starting with the cheapest I could find: